vikashask/MEAN-Interview-Question/javaScript/interview-question-1.md

         this.splice(index, 3);
     }

-This example for add property -

 //This is used to add the property.

     objectJSON.age = 30;
     console.log(objectJSON.age); //The result is 30;

-//This is the JSON object.

-    var objectJSON = {
-        id: 1,
-        name: "vikash Singh",
-        dept: "IT",
-        age: 30
-    };

 ## How To Extending built-in Objects in JavaScript?
 JavaScript support built-in objects which use to develop the flexibility of JavaScript.
 The built in